 - Cover coughs and sneezes.
 Use a tissue to cover coughs and sneezes, then dispose of the tissue.
 When a tissue is not available, cough or sneeze into your elbow.

-Following recommendations by the governor to limit large social gatherings, we have made the decision to conduct program events virtually, if possible, or postpone until further notice.
+We have made the decision to conduct many program events virtually, if possible.
 We will continue to monitor the situation and update the website.
 If you have any questions, please contact your local office.

-Beginning March 17, our Child-Focused Recruitment, Intensive Family Preservation Specialists, and Foster Care staff will perform a health assessment screening over the phone before conducting an in-person session.
+Child-Focused Recruitment, Intensive Family Preservation Specialists, and Foster Care staff perform a health assessment screening over the phone before conducting an in-person session.
 Based on that assessment, we can help families or young people make appropriate health decisions and plan for safe sessions for our staff.

 Additional Training and Sanitizing